CLI Reference

 NMFU by default only performs minimal simplification on the parser you give it

-Specific optimizations (listed in the help under Optimization Flags
+Specific optimizations (listed in the help under Optimization Flags) can be

 User Pointers